 On appointment, the voluntary administrator must make a declaration about indemnities, the existence of relevant relationships and lodge a notice of appointment (s 449CA, s 450A of the Corporations Act 2001).

 Crucially, once appointed, the directors, the secured creditor or liquidator that appointed the voluntary administrator, cannot revoke that appointment (s 449A of the Corporations Act 2001).
-The key options for removal or replacement of voluntary administrators lies with creditors rather than those who appointed the voluntary administrator (such as directors).
-This makes sense – the because the voluntary administrator does not work for or owe duties to the directors.
+The key options for removal or replacement of voluntary administrators lie with creditors rather than those who appointed the voluntary administrator (such as directors).
+This makes sense – because the voluntary administrator does not work for or owe duties to the directors.
 Their duties are primarily to the creditors.
 In light of this, the focus in this blog post is on options that are only available to creditors.

 Replacement at first meeting of creditors

-A long-standing complaint of creditors is that that directors have appointed voluntary administrators which are favourably disposed to the directors’ interests rather, than the interests of creditors (click here for an example).
+A long-standing complaint of creditors is that those directors have appointed voluntary administrators which are favourably disposed to the directors’ interests rather, than the interests of creditors (click here for an example).
 This is a difficult allegation to evaluate because much of the investigations conducted by the voluntary administrator are confidential.
 On the other hand, the voluntary administrator is chosen by the directors and therefore a conflict of interest may naturally arise if the insolvency practitioner aggressively procures work.

 The first opportunity for creditors to replace a voluntary administrator is at the ‘first meeting’ of creditors.
-This meeting must be held within eight business days of being appointed, unless the court allows an extension of time.
+This meeting must be held within eight business days of being appointed unless the court allows an extension of time.
 At least five business days before the meeting, the voluntary administrator must notify as many creditors as practical in writing and advertise the meeting.

 Prior to the meeting, the voluntary administrator is required to send the creditors the declaration of relationships they have and indemnities given.
 This puts the creditors in a more informed position to decide whether to replace the voluntary administrator.

 Any creditor who seeks to nominate a replacement voluntary administrator must approach a registered liquidator before the first meeting and get written consent that they are prepared to act as voluntary administrator.
-At the first meeting this individual will need to give the same declarations about any relationships and indemnities given as the original voluntary administrator.
+At the first meeting, this individual will need to give the same declarations about any relationships and indemnities given as the original voluntary administrator.
 For more information, check out the ASIC website.

 Creditors then vote at this meeting as to whether they wish to replace the voluntary administrator.